Colin Cole (officer of arms): Heraldic career

 In 1953 Cole was Fitzalan Pursuivant Extraordinary at the coronation of Elizabeth II of the United Kingdom.
 Shortly after this, he began his migration from the bar to the College of Arms.
 This came as a result of the revival, in 1954, of the High Court of Chivalry (which had not sat since 1737) to hear the case of Manchester Corporation versus Manchester Palace of Varieties for wrongfully displaying the city's coat of arms.
 Cole represented the Palace of Varieties but he lost the case.

 After a short term as Fitzalan Pursuivant Extraordinary, Cole was appointed an officer in ordinary (a full member of the College of Arms) as Portcullis Pursuivant of Arms in Ordinary in 1957.
 He became Windsor Herald of Arms in Ordinary in 1966.
 Cole also served as the college's registrar and librarian from 1967 to 1974.
 He was appointed Garter Principal King of Arms four years later, in 1978 and held that position until 1992.

 As Garter, Cole liberalised the rules devised by Sir Anthony Wagner for the admittance of new officers to the college.
 Previously they had always been university graduates who had also served a heraldic apprenticeship.
 Under Cole's leadership, this rule no longer applied and the majority of the pursuivants appointed had no pretensions to scholarship.

-Cole's strong streak of shrewdness and worldly wisdom was deployed to the benefit of the college; its role was advanced when he was at the helm.
-His heraldic practice became the largest and most successful of the last century.
-His achievements and service to his sovereign led to Her Majesty appointing him both KCVO in 1988 and KCB in 1992: the two knighthoods being in her personal gift.
+Cole's reputation for shrewdness and practical judgement benefited the college during his tenure.
+His heraldic practice became one of the largest and most successful of the twentieth century.
+In recognition of his achievements and service to the Crown, he was appointed a Knight Commander of the Royal Victorian Order (KCVO) in 1988 and a Knight Commander of the Order of the Bath (KCB) in 1992.

-Many believe that Cole's chief achievement as Garter King of Arms was the part he played in the restoration of the College building.
+Many believe that Cole's chief achievement as Garter King of Arms was the part he played in the restoration of the college building.
 The structure of the building was overhauled and the brickwork and stone balustrades repaired under the direction of the estate agents Cluttons.
 This was one of the first times the repair of an important historic building had been entrusted to such a firm rather than to a specialist architect.

 A member of the Court of Common Council from 1964, Cole became Sheriff in 1977 but had to turn down the opportunity to proceed to Lord Mayor as his duties as Garter would have clashed.
 He was a Master of the Scriveners, Liveryman of the Basketmakers, and on the Court of the Painter Stainers Companies.
 He was also a very active freemason.